-In 1883, tales of a fabled “tar spring” may have inspired a wildcatter – Pennsylvanian Mike Murphy – to drill Wyoming’s first oil well.
-A few years later, Civil War veteran Philip Martin Shannon will explore more of the Salt Creek oil seeps, revealing a 22,000-acre oilfield.
+Tales of a Wyoming “tar spring” would inspire Mike Murphy of Pennsylvania to drill the state’s first significant oil well in 1883.
+Civil War veteran Philip Shannon explored more of the Salt Creek oil seeps outside of Casper.
+His 1890 Shannon No. 1 well revealed a 22,000-acre oilfield.

-Eastern readers were spellbound by Capt.
-Benjamin Bonneville’s four-year expedition, encounters with Indians, and detailed accounts of life on the fur-trapping trail.
+Eastern readers were spellbound by the account of a four-year exploration by Capt.
+Benjamin Bonneville and detailed accounts of life on the fur-trapping trail.

 “From the description given of it, it is evidently the bituminous oil, called petroleum or naphtha, which forms a principal ingredient in the potent medicine called British Oil,” he reported.
 “In New York, it is called Seneca Oil, from being found near the Seneca lake.”

 Tales of the “Great Tar Spring” would lead to Wyoming’s earliest hand-dug oil wells during the Civil War.
 “The first recorded oil sale in Wyoming occurred along the Oregon Trail when, in 1863, enterprising entrepreneurs sold oil as a lubricant to wagon-train travelers” explains Wyohistory.org.
 “The oil came from Oil Mountain Springs some 20 miles west of present-day Casper.”

 Meanwhile, America continued to grow westward, encouraged by periodic, if transitory, gold rushes.
 By 1867, the Union Pacific Railroad reached the easternmost boundary of the Wyoming Territory, spawning new towns all along its route.

 Because the right of way included substantial land grants on each side of the tracks, railroads were very much in the real estate business and promoted settlement in order to develop their property.